IHE/RAD.IRA/input/pagecontent/volume-1.md

 Sometimes the radiologist may annotate the images with markups and measurements.
 When this happened, the Image Display, grouped with the Content Creator, updates the report context at the Hub with new content using Update Report Content [RAD-X5].
 The Hub broadcasts the event to all Synchronizing Applications.

-When the Report Creator receives the event, it can apply the updates according to its business logic.
+When the Report Creator receives and accepts the event, it can apply the updates according to its business logic.
 For example, it may automatically create a hyperlink in the report, or keeps track of the content in a panel for the user to perform other activities later.

-For content sharing events, the Report Creator checks if the event is in the right sequence according to the version ID.
-If it detected that it missed some prior events, then it queries the hub to retrieve the latest context and content and apply accordingly.

-TODO: Description of version ID based verification and retrieval

 <div>
 {%include step3-add-measurements.svg%}